Mode dial: Automatic scene modes

 In automatic modes the camera determines all aspects of exposure, choosing exposure parameters according to the application within the constraints of correct exposure, including exposure, aperture, focussing, light metering, white balance, and equivalent sensitivity.
 For example, in portrait mode the camera would use a wider aperture to render the background out of focus, and would seek out and focus on a human face rather than other image content.
 In the same light conditions a smaller aperture would be used for a landscape, and recognition of faces would not be enabled for focusing.

 Some cameras have tens of modes, showing the majority only in the menu rather than on the dial.
+Others, such as the Nikon Z50II, have a single SCN item on the mode dial, with a selection of the specific scene type made on the back screen (i.e., not in the menu system).
 Many cameras do not document exactly what their many modes do; for full mastery of the camera one must experiment with them.